-Weed killer damage can kill plants in many cases, but you can save plants from weed killer damage if you act quickly.
+Weed killer can damage or kill non-targeted plants, but you may be able to save plants from injury if you act quickly.
 Whether or not you can save the plant depends largely on the type of weed killer used and the extent of the damage.
 Recognizing the signs and helping the plant grow stronger can save it from dying.

 Video of the Day